grnet/gnt-networking/docs/index.rst

 `/etc/ganeti/kvm-ifdown-custom` and executes it instead.

-vif-custom
-^^^^^^^^^^

-Ganeti provides a hypervisor parameter that defines the script to be executed per NIC upon instance startup: `vif-script`.
-Ganeti provides `vif-ganeti` as example script which executes `/etc/xen/scripts/vif-custom` if found.

 snf-network-hook
 ^^^^^^^^^^^^^^^^

 This hook gets all static info related to an instance from environment variables and issues any commands needed.
 It was used to fix node's setup upon migration when ifdown script was not supported but now it does nothing.
+Specifically it was used on a routed setup to delete the neighbor proxy entry related to an instance's IPv6 on the source node.
+Otherwise the traffic would continue to go via the source node since there would be two nodes proxy-ing this IP.

 snf-network-dnshook